 Adults who are age 60 or older should get a shingles vaccine, also known as the varicella-zoster immunization.
 This vaccine helps to prevent severe symptoms and complications associated with shingles.

 Shingles is contagious.
-If you become infected, certain steps must be taken to prevent spread of the infection.
+If you become infected, certain steps must be taken to prevent the spread of the infection.

 Preventing the spread of shingles includes: